 What is the proposed planting design?

 The woodland design is spread across two sites, ‘Lot 1’ and ‘Lot 2’.
-Lot 1 comprises predominantly natives broadleaves, such as rowan, birch, alder and oak.
-There is one area of Sitka spruce for timber production and several areas of native Scots pine mixed with birch.
-‘Lot 2’ comprises native broadleaves across the whole area, using smaller trees and shrubs along edges to soften the appearance of the woodland boundary.
-Moisture-favouring species such as willow and alder will be used in damper areas, which will help to alleviate local flooding issues. whilst creating a wet woodland habitat.
+Both areas comprise natives tree species, such as rowan, birch, alder and oak, using smaller trees and shrubs along edges to soften the appearance of the woodland boundary.

 For further information, read the landscape report above.